daneden/dotfiles/cheatsheet.markdown

 # Vim Cheat Sheet
-Just a list of the hard-to-forget but easy-to-love commands and shortcuts that I find.
+Just a list of the hard-to-remember but easy-to-love commands and shortcuts that I find.

 | Command      | What is happened                  |